Erusuru/SignalMapper-Project/README.md

 ## 🚀 How to Run

 ### Part A: The Android App
+Download the SignalMapper_APK.zip which contains the .apk file for the android application, or if you want to make a new build:

 1. Open the root folder in **Android Studio**.
 2. Build the APK and install it on a device.
 3. Grant Location and Phone State permissions.